Last year I penned an article discussing the “Unavoidable Pension Crisis.”

 With rates pushing higher, economic growth slowing and Central Banks extracting liquidity, we are already closer to the next major bear market than not.

-The next crisis won’t be secluded to just sub-prime auto loans, student loans, and commercial real estate.
+The next crisis won’t be secluded to just sub-prime auto loans, payday loans, student loans, and commercial real estate.
 It will be fueled by the “run on pensions” when “fear” prevails benefits will be lost entirely.

 It’s an unsolvable problem.
 It will happen.
 And it will devastate many Americans.